German-Cobian/Blog-App/README.md

 # Blog-app

-A bare bones app (unstyled) which allows users to post articles An app which allows users to input a car (with it's make, model and year information) into a listing
+An unstyled app which allows users to post articles (with it's title, body and status)

 ![New article](/app/assets/images/New-article.png?raw=true "New article")